Channel search continues overnight after four die in migrant boat tragedy

 Labour leader Sir Keir Starmer said the incident was a reminder that criminal gangs running the crossing routes put “the lives of the desperate at risk and profit from their misery” while shadow home secretary Yvette Cooper warned the action against the gangs has been “too weak”.

-In Dover, a black body bag was brought ashore on a stretcher from the Dover RNLI lifeboat at around 11.15am and taken to forensics tents outside the RNLI headquarters.

-There are likely to have been freezing temperatures in the Channel overnight amid a cold snap sweeping across the UK.
+There are likely to have been freezing temperatures in the Channel at the time of the tragedy amid a cold snap sweeping across the UK.

-The tragedy came a day after Mr Sunak unveiled a raft of new measures which he said would were aimed at curbing Channel crossings.
+It came a day after Mr Sunak unveiled a raft of new measures which he said were aimed at curbing Channel crossings.

 More than 44,000 people have made the dangerous crossing this year, Government figures show.